Mental health concerns over virus shutdown

-Australia has a new mental health official to help the federal government prevent a spike in people taking their own lives in the wake of the coronavirus outbreak.
+Australia has a new mental health official to help prevent a spike in suicides related to the coronavirus.

-Former Victorian chief psychiatrist of Ruth Vine has been appointed as the country’s first deputy chief medical officer for mental health.
+Former chief psychiatrist of Victoria Ruth Vine has been appointed as the country’s first deputy chief medical officer for mental health.

-Professor Vine’s role will be to listen to community concerns and provide advice to the government, with a focus on anxiety linked to social distancing and economic stress.
+Professor Vine will listen to community concerns and provide advice to the federal government, with a focus on anxiety linked to social distancing and economic stress.

-Health Minister Greg Hunt will deliver a statement on mental health to parliament on Wednesday.
+Health Minister Greg Hunt announced the appointment on Wednesday, saying the COVID-19 pandemic, bushfires and drought had affected Australians’ mental health.

-“We’re trying to get ahead of the curve with mental health in just the same way we have done with the virus,” Mr Hunt told the ABC.
+“These impacts will be felt by people of all ages and across all our communities,” he told parliament.

+The modelling also points to the possibility of suicides outstripping direct deaths from coronavirus.

-“One of the things we are aware of is that whilst we’re practising physical distancing we should also be engaging in the social contact over the phone, in whatever way we can, to tell people that we’re there, we understand.
+“One of the things we are aware of is that whilst we’re practising physical distancing we should also be engaging in the social contact over the phone, in whatever way we can, to tell people that we’re there, we understand,” Mr Hunt said.

 “They may be isolated but they’re not alone.”